VolumeZero/DriftV/README.md

 Fork by Gavin1593/VolumeZero

 Changes made:

- Global drift point scoreboard!
+ Global drift point scoreboard,
- Sell Vehicles for their orignal price!
+ Sell Vehicles for their orignal price,
- Better controller support in menus!
+ Better controller support in menus,
- Better and easier to track ui!
+ Better and easier to track ui,
- Custom pay exports for use in esx scripts!
-(My server has a full casino using the money system in driftv for example) Less chat spam from Drift Trials!
+ Custom pay exports for use in esx scripts, (My server has a full casino using the money system in driftv for example) Less chat spam from Drift Trials,